-- Figures 2.20 and 2.21 detail the type of fire extinguisher to use by class of fire. - The B:C type fire extinguisher is designed to work on electrical fires and burning liquids. - The A:B:C type is designed to work on burning wood, paper, and cloth as well. - Water can be used on wood, paper, or cloth, but don't use water on an electrical fire (can cause shock) or a gasoline fire (it will spread the flames). - A burning tire must be cooled.
-Lots of water may be required. - If you're not sure what to use, especially on a hazardous materials fire, wait for firefighters. - Position yourself upwind.
-Let the wind carry the extinguisher to the fire. - Continue until whatever was burning has been cooled.
+Figures 2.20 and 2.21 detail the type of fire extinguisher to use by class of fire.

+The B:C type fire extinguisher is designed to work on electrical fires and burning liquids.

+The A:B:C type is designed to work on burning wood, paper, and cloth as well.

+Water can be used on wood, paper, or cloth, but don't use water on an electrical fire (can cause shock) or a gasoline fire (it will spread the flames).

+A burning tire must be cooled.
+Lots of water may be required.

+If you're not sure what to use, especially on a hazardous materials fire, wait for firefighters.
+Position yourself upwind.
+Let the wind carry the extinguisher to the fire.

+Continue until whatever was burning has been cooled.
 Absence of smoke or flame does not mean the fire cannot restart.

-Class/Type of Fires Class Туре A Wood, Paper, Ordinary Combustibles Extinguish by Cooling and Quenching Using Water or Dry Chemicals В Gasoline, Oil, Grease, Other Greasy Liquids Extinguish by Smothering, Cooling or Heat Shielding using carbon Dioxide or Dry Chemicals С Electrical Equipment Fires Extinguish with Nonconducting Agents such as Carbon Dioxide or Dry Chemicals.
-DO NOT USE WATER.
-D Fires in Combustible Metals Extinguish by Using Specialized Extinguishing Powders
+CLASS / TYPE OF FIRES CLASS / TYPE OF EXTINGUISHER CLASS TYPE CLASS OF FIRE FIRE EXTINGUISHER TYPE Wood, Paper, Ordinary Combustible B or C Regular Dry Chemical A Extinguish by Cooling and Quenching A, B, C, or D Multi-Purpose Dry Chemical Using Water or Dry Chemicals D Purple K Dry Chemical BE Gasoline, Oil, Grease, Other Greasy Liquids B or C KCL Dry Chemical Extinguish by Smothering, Cooling or Heat Shielding using Carbon Dioxide or D Dry Powder Special Compound Dry Chemicals.
+B or C Carbon Dioxide (Dry) Electrical Equipment Fires B or C Halogenated Agent С Extinguish with Non-Conducting Agents A Water such as Carbon Dioxide or Dry A Water with Anti-Freeze Chemicals.
+DO NOT USE WATER A or B Water, Load Steam Style Fires in Combustible Metals B, on some A Foam D Extinguish by using Specialized Extinguishing Powders.
+FIGURE 2.21